How to create a social media marketing strategy from scratch to help you Grow your Blog

 These case studies can offer valuable insights you can apply to your own goals for each social network.

-National Geographic, for example, is one of the best on Instagram, combining stunning visuals with compelling captions.
+National Geographic & Airbnb, for example, are some of the best on Instagram, combining stunning visuals with compelling captions and stories..

 Step 6.
 Create a social media content calendar

-- 50 percent of content will drive traffic back to your blog
+1. 50 percent of content will drive traffic back to your Business blog – that is provide More Information/Knowledge about your specific Niche.

-- 20 percent of content will support enterprise goals (selling, lead generation, etc.)
+3.20 percent of content will support your companypromotion goals (selling, lead generation, etc.)

-- 5 percent of content will be about HR and company culture
+4.5 percent of content will be about Human Resources(HR) and company culture